 Be an informed consumer and recognize what you’ll really “GET” for free when you press that download button.

-Tactus Therapy offers free Lite versions of most apps and paid versions of full apps.
+Tactus Therapy offers free Lite versions and paid full versions of all speech therapy apps.
 Explore our apps that respect your privacy and have no hidden costs.